tomual/coin-the-team/readme.md

   $user->email = 'admin@test.com';
   $user->save();
   ```

+Go to /posts/ to view/create posts for the home page

 Site was customized for a specific person, so some manual configuration is required (image URLs, home page text)